Harold Wesley George

-Harold Wesley George (c.
-1887 – 10 May 1915) was an Australian representative rugby union prop forward who saw active service and was killed in World War I.
+Harold Wesley George (11 December 1885 – 10 May 1915) was an Australian representative rugby union prop forward who saw active service and was killed in World War I.

 Rugby career

 George's club rugby career was with the Eastern Suburbs RUFC in Sydney where he played as a front-rower.
 He made twenty state representative appearances for New South Wales and appeared on eight occasions between 1910 and 1914 for Australia.
-He played in Australia's first win over the All Blacks in Sydney in 1910 and in the inaugural Test against the USA in Berkeley in California in 1912.
+He played in Australia's first win over the All Blacks in Sydney in 1910 and in the inaugural Test against the United States in Berkeley in California in 1912.

 Military career

 On 21 January 1915, George enlisted as a private with the 13th (New South Wales) Infantry Battalion, Australian Imperial Force – the Battalion had been raised in September 1914 only six weeks after the declaration of war.
 The main strength of the battalion left Australia from Albany in December arriving in Egypt in February 1915.
 Harold George was enlisted to a force of reinforcements for the 13th and left Sydney on board HMAT A49 Seang Choon on 11 February 1915.